jroberts235/helmPlus/README.md

 ##Usage:

-Place deploy_stack.rb in the umbrella chart directory.
+Place helmPlus in the umbrella chart directory.
 It's assumed that the umbrella chart is at same filesystem level as dependency charts.